cometbft/cometbft-rs/README.md

   for verifying headers, detecting attacks and reporting them.
 - [cometbft-light-client-js](./light-client-js) - Low-level WASM interface for
   interacting with the CometBFT light client verification functionality
-- [cometbft-p2p](./p2p) - At present this primarily provides the ability to connect to CometBFT nodes via CometBFT's [secret connection](cometbft-secret-conn)
 - [cometbft-proto](./proto) - Protobuf data structures (generated using Prost)
   for wire-level interaction with CometBFT
 - [cometbft-rpc](./rpc) - CometBFT RPC client and response types